 Remember what makes Carbon fiber so strong?
 Here is your refresher, it is the tightly bonded carbon atoms.
 So, in order to create Carbon fiber, smart people have come up with ways to isolate Carbon atoms from Carbon-rich materials and arrange Carbon atoms in the desired structure.
 There are mainly two ways to do so.
 Most of the Carbon fibers (90%) around the world are made from this material called polyacrylonitrile (PAN) and now it is a good time to note that the raw material used to create Carbon fiber is called precursor.
 The rest 10% is made from rayon or the petroleum pitch process.
 In order to isolate the Carbon atoms, these process all need to heat up the precursors to extreme temperature,1,830-5,500° F (1,000-3,000° C) for several minutes in a furnace filled with a gas mixture that does not contain oxygen (to prevent Carbon fiber from burning).
 This is partially why Carbon fiber is so expensive compared to metal.
 Unfortunately, the exact compositions of the precursors and process materials are kept as trade secrets and vary from one manufacturer to another.

 A brief history lesson.

 Carbon fiber was first developed in Cleveland Ohio in 1958 (is this the reason why we chose Ohio as our headquarter?) and the process (PAN) to make Carbon fiber was developed and improved by the Japanese a few years later and is still in use today.

-In 1963 at Rolls Royce in England, high production quality and standard was achieved.
-Back then, due to its brittle properties and high production cost, Carbon fiber is only commercially available in few special industries.
+In 1963 at Rolls Royce in England, high production quality and standards were achieved.
+Back then, due to its brittle properties and high production cost, Carbon fiber is only commercially available in a few special industries.